dejandjenic/dejandjenic.github.io/input/blogs/diagrams-with-mermaidjs-and-genesysssg.md

   - genesysSSG
   - mermaidjs
 short: Diagrams with mermaidjs and GenesysSSG
+image: /images/genesysssg_mermaidjs.png
 ---
-# Diagrams with mermaidjs and GenesysSSG
+### Diagrams with mermaidjs and GenesysSSG

 Having diagrams on your site is always nice.